MUSCLE (alignment software): Stage 2: Improved Progressive

+as profiles and alignments for the input sequences are stored for the progressive alignment process.

 Stage 3: Refinement

 In this final stage, an edge is chosen from the second tree, with edges being visited in decreasing distance from the root.
 The chosen edge is deleted, dividing the tree into two subtrees.
 The profile of the multiple alignment is then computed for each subtree.
 A new multiple sequence alignment is produced by re-aligning the subtree profiles.
 If the SP score is improved, the new alignment is kept, otherwise, it is discarded.
 The process of deleting an edge and aligning is repeated until convergence, or until a user-defined limit is reached.

+The time complexity of the refinement stage is given as $O(k \cdot L^2)$.
+Here, $k$ denotes the number of edge deletions and $L$ denotes the average sequence length, where re-alignment of the subtree profiles is still the dominant cost per iteration.
+The space complexity remains the same as given in Stage one and two: $O(N \cdot L)$.
+Since the same iterative refinement process occurs, the asymptotic complexity remains polynomial as the dominant term grows linearly with respect to the number of refinement steps.

+In comparison, the CLUSTALW algorithm includes an optimized iterative refinement step such that selective re-alignment of the tree occurs in order to maximize alignment accuracy without repeating the entire process.
+The time and space complexity, however, do not change for this optimized iterative refinement step.
+The time complexity is $O(k \cdot L^2)$, where $k$ is the number of refinement steps and $L$ is the average alignment length.
+The space complexity is given as $O(N \cdot L)$, again, for alignment profiles and sequence data for all $N$ input sequences.